 - Thinning the density of the tree allows more air and sunlight to penetrate giving way to a healthier tree.

-- Simply eliminating crossing branches prevents tree on tree damage.
+- Simply eliminating crossing branches prevents tree-on-tree damage.

 Tree Pruning for Family & Property Protection

-When Do You Prune a Tree?
+When Should You Prune a Tree?

 Tree Pruning Advice